GCRA February Focus

 - Promote the scholarly, fiscal, physical, social, and cultural interests of the retirees, and

-- Address matters related to perquisites and resources for the retirees.
+- Address matters related to perquisites and resources for retirees.

 Opportunities to Serve